Our 17-day Kenya wildlife safari last month was a lifelong dream come true.

 Looking like a cross between a goat and a gazelle, East African Oryx (which is also known as the Beisa) are easy to spot due to their large antler-like horns.

 These antelopes are colored brown, black, and white, and reside in the savanna and desert climates of northern Kenya.

 Like camels, these animals have genetically adapted to conserve water, and do not sweat until temperatures reach around 116 degrees Fahrenheit!

 Other notable behaviors are the presence of a head cow and “alpha bull,” who are in charge of the herd.

 Also known as the Giraffe Gazelle or Waller’s Gazelle, the Gerenuk (meaning “giraffe-necked” in Somali) looks like an ordinary gazelle except for its pencil-like neck.

-The rarest of Kenya’s “Northern 5” species (which are so named because they’re found north of the Equator), these elegant-looking animals take advantage of their long necks and legs by reaching for food in trees and shrubs.
+The rarest of the “Northern 5” species (which are so named because they’re found north of the Equator), these elegant-looking wild animals in Kenya take advantage of their long necks and legs by reaching for food in trees and shrubs.

 READ MORE: 60 Weird Animals Around The World

 With their identifiable stripes, zebras are one of the most well-known and beloved Kenyan animals.
 The Grevy’s Zebra is the largest zebra species, with larger features to match.